marabian/gundry-md-seo-project/README.md

 ## Generative AI Use-cases

-I've identified nine applications of generative AI for SEO purposes.
+I've identified 10 applications of generative AI for SEO purposes.
 The [notebook](https://github.com/marabian/gundry-md-seo-project/blob/master/gundry_md_seo_project.ipynb) implements the first four of these use-cases (refer to "Generative AI Use-case 1" for examples).
-For the last five use-cases, I cover the ideas behind them, offering straightforward suggestions on how generative AI can be used to boost SEO strategies further.
+For the last six use-cases, I cover the ideas behind them, offering straightforward suggestions on how generative AI can be used to boost SEO strategies further.

 Please see my [notebook](https://github.com/marabian/gundry-md-seo-project/blob/master/gundry_md_seo_project.ipynb) for these use-cases.